X-I-A/xia-tutorial-api-01/Readme.md

 ## Let's start !
 ### Data to API in 2 minutes

-Once clone and deployed the example code (see [installation guide](tutorial/install.md) for instruction), three services are deployed:
+Please clone and deployed the example code (see [installation guide](tutorial/install.md) for instruction).

+Or just visiting the already deployed [online version](https://xia-tutorial-api-01-srspyyjtqa-ew.a.run.app)

+After it is done, three services are deployed:

 * /doc: Auto-generated OpenAPI document